Ticketed events

 Protect yourself when buying tickets

-- only purchase from the authorised ticket seller
+• Only purchase from the authorised ticket seller.

-- consider paying by credit card—if something goes wrong, contact your bank to ask about reversing the payment
+• Consider paying by credit card—if something goes wrong, contact your bank to ask about reversing the payment.

-- don’t pay online unless you’re on a secure website
+• Don’t pay online unless you’re on a secure website.

-- know the full cost, including any currency conversion, taxes, postage, delivery fees and packaging
+• Know the full cost, including any currency conversion, taxes, postage, delivery fees and packaging.

 Be careful when buying tickets to events that:

-- have no venue announced
+• have no venue announced

-- only provide limited contact details
+• provide limited contact details

-- have received lots of complaints or bad reviews online
+• have received lots of complaints or bad reviews online

-- have not confirmed a line up of performers.
+• have not confirmed a line-up of performers.

 Ticket resale

-Despite this, we recommend you only buy tickets from the authorised seller.
+Even if an event sells out quickly, we recommend you only buy tickets from the authorised seller.

 If you buy tickets from someone other than the authorised seller you:

-- risk breaching ticket scalping laws
+• risk breaching ticket scalping laws

 Using ticket resellers

 Ticket resellers are online businesses that resell event tickets.
-They must follow the same laws as other businesses, but also specific rules set out in the Electronic Ticket Resale Service Information Standard 2022 .
+They must follow the same laws as other businesses, but also specific rules set out in the Electronic ticket resale service information standard 2022.

-Under these rules ticket resellers must display certain information so consumers:
+Ticket resellers must display information so consumers:

-- are told about any difference between the original ticket price and the resale price.
+• are told about any difference between the original ticket price and the resale price.

 These rules only apply to businesses and don’t apply to private sales of tickets through online marketplaces.